Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/cv.md

   * Duties included:
     *	Designed and conducted 83 bacterial and viral adaptive evolution experiments to improve growth and tolerance in specific environments using Tecan liquid handling platforms (EVO and Fluent)
     * Collaborated and developed with an international team of 7 R&D engineers a specialized liquid handling platform to perform automated adaptive evolution experiments using SOLIDWORKS, Python, and Polyscope
-    * Programed and develop a real-time experiment data visualization interface system in Linux using JavaScript, Bootstrap, and SQL
+    * Programmed and developed real-time experiment data visualization interface system in Linux using JavaScript, Bootstrap, and SQL
     * Trained and supervised 4 undergraduates and 2 graduate students to assist in experiments and perform laboratory tasks
     * Determined and solved biocontamination issues by performing sterility tests, ~300 PCR and gel electrophoresis runs, and changing SOP and FluentControl scripts used in experiments
     * Cultured and isolated ~200 E. Coli and Bacillus strains for PCR analysis, experiments, and testing
-    * Analyzed and documented resulting data from 2 bacterial evolution experiments projects
+    * Analyzed and documented resulting data from 2 bacterial evolution experiment projects
     * Operated and maintained 4 Tecan liquid handling platforms with 160 active experiments
     * Rewrote and implemented an SOP for population and colony PCR, gel electrophoresis process, and data interpretation
     * Scheduled meetings with clients and collaborators to discuss progress and end goals of bacterial evolution experiments